casper-network/ceps/text/0003-hash-indexed-object-store.md

 ...
 ```

-Code refers to another object that contains the WASM code.
+Code refers to another object that contains the Wasm code.

 ## Reference-level explanation